Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 While simple in appearance, this equation does not have an explicit solution.

 The equation obtained in the limit $\varepsilon\rightarrow0$ is more tractable, and the unique viscosity solution can be described as follows. $U^{0}(t,x)$ corresponds to the variational problem

 Depending on how and when the minimizing trajectory leaves $[-A,A]$, the solution takes a particular explicit form.
-(In all cases the minimizer can be found by solving the appropriate Euler-Lagrange equation.)
+(In all cases the minimizer can be found by solving the appropriate Euler--Lagrange equation.)
 If for the initial condition $(t,x)$ the minimizing trajectory leaves before time $T$, then

 This is the case when the minimal cost is the negative of the quasipotential, translated by a constant to satisfy the boundary condition at the exit location.
 Such initial conditions satisfy $|x|\geq Ae^{c(t-T)}$.
 When $0<x<$ $Ae^{c(t-T)}$ the minimizer leaves through $A$ at exactly time $T$, and the minimizing value is